SoulAuctioneer/phoenix-vapi/README.md

 10. To install as a service to run on device boot, run `scripts/install_service.sh`

+11. IMPORTANT!
+If the device is meant to be a production device, change the git branch to "demo": `git checkout demo`.

 ## Usage

 1. Run the main application: